-This is an essential search engine for anyone who’s in the ecommerce space.
-The website launched in 1995, making it one of the first large ecommerce companies.
-It expanded beyond books in 1999, and remains so popular that 55% of shopping related searches start at Amazon rather than Google.
+This is an essential search engine for anyone in the e-commerce space — the website launched in 1995, making it one of the first large e-commerce companies.
+It expanded beyond books in 1999 and remains so popular that 55% of shopping-related searches start at Amazon rather than Google.

-If you sell anything – you want to be on Amazon, because people will go there to search, and possibly find you, even if they’ve never heard of you.
-If you’re having trouble gaining traction for your online store’s website, starting at Amazon and other marketplaces that allow for third-party sellers can be a great way to get started.
+If you sell anything – you want to be on Amazon because people will go there to search and possibly find you, even if they’ve never heard of you.
+If you’re having trouble gaining traction for your online store’s website, starting at Amazon and other marketplaces allowing third-party sellers can be a great way to get started.

-But, just like Google, the competition is tough.
-Since the pricing and other information is incredibly easy to compare, it can be hard to convince someone to choose your product over someone else’s.
-The cost of selling your products there can add up, and become quite costly.
-If you don’t have a unique product, sales and reviews are important to rankings, so it can be hard to break through the entry barrier.
+But, just like Google, the competition is fierce.
+Since the pricing and other information are straightforward to compare, it can be hard to convince someone to choose your product over someone else’s.
+The cost of selling your products there can increase and become quite costly.
+If you don’t have a unique effect, sales and reviews are essential to rankings, so breaking through the entry barrier can be challenging.

-We focus on individual keywords.
-We focus on making sure you have as many product details as possible, and well written descriptions that include relevant LSI keywords, too.
-Sales is the largest ranking factor, so make sure you’re promoting other ways, and keeping those customers happy!
+We focus on specific keywords.
+We focus on ensuring you have as many product details as possible and well-written descriptions that include relevant LSI keywords.
+Sales are the most significant ranking factor, so ensure you promote other ways and keep those customers happy!
 If you opt to sell your products as fulfilled by Amazon, your products will automatically rank higher than the same thing not shipped by Amazon.

 Want us to help you improve your site and how it ranks in any or all of these search engines?
 Get in touch today!
-Or book a meeting directly with our CEO Garry Grant just click the following link to Schedule a call with Garry.
+Or book a meeting directly with our CEO, Garry Grant.
+Click the following link to Schedule a call with Garry.